 "Les palais s'ouvrent au torrent de notre imagination nouvelle."
 Noël X. Ebony

-He has worked on numerous campaigns, artworks commissions, and established collaborations with International Finance Corporation, Accor Hotels, Ethical Fashion Initiative, Universal Music, Tony’s Chocolonely, VISA, Birimian Ventures, Gallery Cécile Fakhoury, Lagos Fashion Week, Loza Maléombho, Iamisigo, This Is Us, Ohiri, Uni Form, Olooh, amongst others.
+He has worked on numerous campaigns, artworks commissions, and established collaborations with International Finance Corporation, Accor Hotels, Ethical Fashion Initiative, Universal Music, Tony’s Chocolonely, VISA, Birimian Ventures, Gallery Cécile Fakhoury, Lagos Fashion Week, Loza Maléombho, Iamisigo, This Is Us, Ohiri, Uni Form, and Olooh.

 Direct all enquires to the following; mail@nuitsbalneaires.com